 HSBC MSCI Tadawul 30 Saudi ETF ("the Fund") is an exchange traded fund created through an agreement between HSBC Saudi Arabia ("the Fund Manager") and the investors established by virtue of the approval of the Capital Market Authority on 27 Shawwal 1432H corresponding to 25 September 2011.
-The objective of the Fund is to achieve capital growth over the long-term by replicating the performance of the HSBC Saudi 30 Equity Index the "Benchmark Index", which is an index based on free-float market capitalization that tracks the performance of top 30 (by free float adjusted market capitalization) Shariah compliant Saudi equities listed on Tadawul.
+The objective of the Fund is to achieve long-term capital growth by replicating the performance of the HSBC Saudi 30 Equity Index "the Benchmark Index", which is an index based on free-float market capitalization that tracks the performance of top 30 Shariah compliant Saudi equities listed on Tadawul.
 The Fund achieves its objective by passively investing in the shariah compliant listed Saudi equities in order to achieve the results of the Benchmark Index.